aselshall/eds/HW/project.md

 >- **Week 6:** Finalizing the report/presentation.
 Refine your report, and prepare the presentation and final report to share your project results.

 Remember to allocate some time for unexpected challenges and iterative improvement.

+### 4. Will I miss points if my data and code is not well documented?

+The code will not get the full mark if missing annotation using markdown cells.
+We mainly use notebooks because it has this feature.
+Incorporating narrative descriptions into your code is good coding practice, enhancing its accessibility and reusability.
+This helps both users and you, especially when revisiting the code in the future.
+As an example, please check the solutions of your homework.
+You will notice that I use the markdown cells to provide a narrative for the code.
+As such, my notebook is not only a code, but also a good story to tell.
+For more information, please refer to 'GCP 2 - Describing your code' under the module of 'Good Coding Practice' on Canvas.
+Also, make sure to stick to the [grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).